Azure/FTALive-Sessions/content/containers/aks-6-part-series/5-monitoring.md

 | Cluster health |		| Metric |
 | Unschedulable pods | Monitor the unschedulable pods. | Metric |

-## Layer 3 - Cluster Availability (Kubernetes pods, replicasets, and daemonsets):
+## Layer 3 - Cluster Availability (Kubernetes pods, replicasets, and daemonsets)

 Kubernetes requires its system services pods to run in desired state for stable cluster operation.
 Monitoring the system services critical pods is a minimum requirement.